sealuzh/cloud-workbench/README.md

 Print a list of all tasks including their description with `cap -T`

-Always include the environment e.g. `cap production TASK_NAME`
+Always use the `bin/` prefix and include the environment e.g. `bin/cap production TASK_NAME`

 #### Custom